Doncaster

 Doncaster (/ˈdɒŋkəstər, -kæs-/ DONK-ə-stər-,_-DONK-ast-ər) is a city in South Yorkshire, England.
-Named after the River Don, it is the administrative centre of the larger City of Doncaster.
-The city is the second largest settlement in South Yorkshire after Sheffield.
-It is situated in the Don Valley on the western edge of the Humberhead Levels and east of the Pennines.
-The urban subdivision had a population of 113,566 at the 2021 census, whilst the City of Doncaster metropolitan borough had a population of 308,106.
+Named after the River Don, it is the administrative centre of the City of Doncaster metropolitan borough, and is the second largest settlement in South Yorkshire after Sheffield.
+Noted for its racing and railway history, it is situated in the Don Valley on the western edge of the Humberhead Levels and east of the Pennines.
+It had a population of 87,455 at the 2021 census, whilst its built-up area had a population of 160,220, and the wider metropolitan borough had a population of 308,100.

-The city's suburbs include Armthorpe, Bessacarr and Sprotbrough.
-The towns of Bawtry, Mexborough, Conisbrough, Hatfield and Stainforth, among others, are only a short distance away within the metropolitan borough.
-The towns of Epworth and Haxey are a short distance to the east in Lincolnshire, and directly south is the town of Harworth Bircotes in Nottinghamshire.
+Adjacent to Doncaster to its east is the Isle of Axholme in Lincolnshire, which contains the towns of Haxey, Epworth and Crowle, and directly south is Harworth Bircotes in Nottinghamshire.
 Also, within the city's vicinity are Barnsley, Wakefield, Pontefract, Selby, Goole, Scunthorpe, Gainsborough, Retford, Worksop and Rotherham, to which Doncaster is linked by road and rail.

 As part of the Platinum Jubilee Civic Honours, Doncaster received city status by Letters Patent.
 A ceremony to confer city status took place at Mansion House on 9 November 2022 as part of a tour of Yorkshire by King Charles III and Queen Camilla.